Outerbeast/Entities-and-Gamemodes/README.md

 ### trigger_scripts
 Follow the included instructions in the top of the script.
-For more information on how to use trigger_scripts in your maps, visit https://sites.google.com/site/svenmanor/entguide/trigger_script
+For more information on how to use trigger_scripts in your maps, visit https://wiki.svencoop.com/Trigger_script

 ### Custom Entities
 - Put the script in `scripts/maps`.
-If you wish to use subfolders, you can but take note of the path
+If you wish to use subfolders, you can, but take note of the path If the entity requires manual registration (please read the instruction inlucded with the script file), you need to to the following
 - Create a main script for your map and in your map cfg, add `map_script` followed by the name of the script
 - Edit your main script then add this to the top of your main script
 ```#include "<yourmainscriptname>"```